bobbydilley/rideboard-emulator/code_recreations/struct.md

 SEND:
   32 - 0xC0
-  33 - Takes from 209 which is the command that is set I think 34 - set to 0 - gets from 218 (SEAT COMMAND - This is the one that is displayed) 35 - Set to 0 if on test mode or whats in 289 if notg 36 - Gets set to 308
-  37 - set to 131 if not in test mode?
-  38 - Checksum
+  33 - Takes from 209 which is the command that is set I think (Gets from class command) 34 - set to 0 - gets from 218 (SEAT COMMAND - This is the one that is displayed) 35 - Set to 0 if on test mode or whats in 289 if notg (This seems to be some sort of bit patten) 36 - Gets set to 308 - Possibly Outputs? (it at 1 on startup) 37 - set to 131 if not in test mode? - Gets data from 313 38 - Checksum

 RECEIVE: